Visionatrix/Visionatrix/README.md

 This platform ensures effortless deployment and management of AI-powered, secure workflows, tailor-made for the efficient processing of images and videos.

 > [!NOTE]
-> The project is currently in the planning-development stage, first release will arrive soon.
+> The project is currently in the planning-development stage, expect breaking changes.

 ## The main goals of the project are as follows: